RupankarCh/my-notes/Networking/Protocols/readme.md

 * Receiving alerts for network failures.
 * Managing network infrastructure efficiently.

-A community string is a text-based password used by SNMPv1 and SNMPv2c to authenticate communication between an SNMP manager and an SNMP agent.

-It determines whether the manager is allowed to access information on a network device.
+A **community string is a text-based password used by SNMPv1 and SNMPv2c to authenticate communication between an SNMP manager and an SNMP agent.** It determines whether the manager is allowed to access information on a network device.

-Types of community strings
+Types of community strings:
-Read-only (RO): Allows the manager to view device information but not make changes.
+- Read-only (RO): Allows the manager to view device information but not make changes.
-Read-write (RW): Allows the manager to view and modify device settings.
+- Read-write (RW): Allows the manager to view and modify device settings.
-Examples

-Common default community strings are:
+Common default community strings are: (Using these default values is considered insecure because they are widely known)

-public → Read-only access
+- public → Read-only access
-private → Read-write access
+- private → Read-write access

-Using these default values is considered insecure because they are widely known.

-Install SNMP Service on Windows 7
-Control Panel> Programms> Programms and Features> Turn Windows features on or off> SNMP,SNMP Provider>OK Run> services.msc> Search SNMP service, Right CLick, Properties, Security Options> Accept SNMP Packet from any Host> Add Community Name>Read Only Name it> Add Read Write Name it Apply>OK

-nmap -sU -p 161 <IP>
-nmap --script=snmp-info.nse <IP>
-nmap --script=snmp-brute.nse <IP>

-snmp-check -c Public <IP>

-snmpset -v1 -c Private 192.168.65.149 .1.3.6.1.2.1.1.5.0 s "r2"
-HW collect info from differnt tools. e.g., metasploit framework